 Keep a complete copy of the TUE application form and all medical information submitted in support of your application, and proof that it has been sent.

-ITA’s TUEC will automatically recognise your TUE for purposes of international-level Competition without the need to review the relevant clinical information.
+ITA’s TUEC will automatically recognize your TUE for purposes of international-level Competition without the need to review the relevant clinical information.
 If the TUE is correctly entered in ADAMS, there is no need to contact us.
 Nevertheless, should you require a confirmation, you can submit your request to the ITA in writing quoting your ADAMS TUE reference number.

 You can download your TUE certificate directly from ADAMS.